The 1967 Corvette – A Sports Car Ahead of Its Time

 The NCRS Gallery at Corvettes at Carlisle always has some examples of the way the Corvettes came from the factory.

-The color on the above 67 Vette is Marina Blue with Black Soft Top with the black vinyl interior.
+The color on the above 67 Vette is Marina Blue with Black Soft Top with a black vinyl interior.
 It is on display at the 2015 Corvettes at Carlisle NCRS Gallery.
-Richard Morgante owns this beautiful convertible 1967 Chevrolet Corvette Stingray.
+Richard Morgante owns this beautiful convertible 1967 Chevrolet Corvette Sting Ray.

-Next is a 1967 sport coupe Sting Ray with the 427/435 hp that is owned by Matthew and Margie Kochman of Port Jefferson New York on display at the Bloomington Gold Corvette Hall of Fame.
+Next is a 1967 sport coupe Sting Ray with the 427/435 hp engine that is owned by Matthew and Margie Kochman of Port Jefferson, New York, on display at the Bloomington Gold Corvette Hall of Fame.

 How much is a 1967 Corvette worth?